mjmarsh/live_nfdrs_indices/README.md

 (GOOGLEFINANCE is used due to its live updating, which is not possible with IMPORTHTML' formula alone)

-B. There are 4 Scripts running every 15 minutes (Update Weather xx)
+B. There are 4 Scripts running every 15 minutes ('Update Weather')
-- All scripts are identical except for their unique url by weather station
+- All scripts are identical except for their unique url by weather station (named by station)

 ---